 Torrenting is a great way to transfer large files such as music and movies.
 Unfortunately, torrenting can also come with some risk as it is a grey area in terms of copyright laws.
 Therefore we always recommend using the best VPN for torrenting that includes a secure kill switch to encrypt all internet traffic.

 ExpressVPN is pretty fast (thanks to Lightway).
 They can securely hide your IP address, keep no logs, and give you very solid leak protection.
 The Network Lock kill switch offers very secure protection against any IP or DNS leaks.
 This allows you to torrent for hours without worry.

-ProtonVPN is slower than ExpressVPN, which can affect torrent speeds in a bad way.
-With the paid ProtonVPN plans, you get full torrenting support, along with no logs, and leak protection.
+Proton VPN is slower than ExpressVPN, which can affect torrent speeds in a bad way.
+And torrenting (P2P/BitTorrent) use is restricted to paying customers.
+By connecting to one of the special torrenting servers, you get full torrenting support, along with no logs, and leak protection.

 Now, to recap, ExpressVPN comes out on top for both streaming and torrenting.

 Note: If P2P/torrenting is important to you, you might want to check out our TorGuard vs NordVPN review to see what kind of performance is possible.